aiven/devportal/docs/products/m3db/howto/telegraf_local_example.rst

 .. image:: /images/products/m3db/telegraf-m3-example/m3_telegraph_02.png
    :alt: Screenshot creating M3 service

-Navigate to the newly created M3 service via the left-side menu and the service listing, and click the **InfluxDB** tab.
+Navigate to the newly created M3 service via the left-side menu and the service listing, and click the **InfluxDB®** tab.
 You will use several values from this page including the **Service URI, user, and password** when configuring Telegraf in the next section of this blog.

 .. image:: /images/products/m3db/telegraf-m3-example/m3_telegraph_03.png